vonschau/next-routes/README.md

 }
 ```

-> **RequestHandler automatically sets req.locale to locale of matched route so you can use it in your app.**
+> **RequestHandler automatically sets req.locale to a locale of a matched route so you can use it in your app.**

 ### `Router` example